vime-js/vime/examples/react/README.md

 file to look at is [`App.tsx`](./src/App.tsx), and if you're interested in building custom components see [`TapSidesToSeek.tsx`](./src/TapSidesToSeek.tsx).

-For the curious, [`@vime/media`](../../packages/media) is a private package that contains a collection of audio and video files, and are used here to help with demonstrating the player.
-You're free to ignore it and supply your own media files.

 ## Usage

 Install [pnpm](https://pnpm.js.org/en/installation) and then run the following commands to serve